csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 Historically—_very_ historically—caching was bound to <q>approximately one year
 from the time the response is sent</q>.
-This restriction was introduced by the long defunct `Expires` header, and we’re talking about `max-age`, which is a `cache-control` directive.
+This restriction was introduced by the long defunct `Expires` header, and we’re talking about `max-age`, which is a `Cache-Control` directive.
 Does `Cache-Control` say anything different?

 ## `2147483648` Seconds